xPokee/CentralHub/README.md

 Finally:

-- Run the parsing server first (``CentralHub.Server``) to create the database schema and apply any necessary migrations to the database.
+- Run the parsing server first (``CentCom.Server``) to create the database schema and apply any necessary migrations to the database.
 This will also begin to populate the database based on the parsing schedule, which by default will parse all ban sources for new bans every 5 minutes except for at 00 and 30 minutes of every hour, at which time a full ban pass will occur.
-- AFTER the migration/database setup has occurred successfully, you can now start the API server (``CentralHub.API``) without any concerns.
+- AFTER the migration/database setup has occurred successfully, you can now start the API server (``CentCom.API``) without any concerns.
 This server will now take API requests, the documentation of which you can view at the ``/swagger`` pages.